-6.1 The outgoing stub problem
+A. The outgoing stub problem

-To protect the $stub \rightarrow provider$ packet flow on an interdomain link, we note that from the stub's viewpoint, the providers can be considered as equivalent as they can be used to reach any destination.
+To protect the stub \rightarrow provider packet flow on an interdomain link, we note that from the stub's viewpoint, the providers can be considered as equivalent as they can be used to reach any destination.
 Thus, the outgoing stub problem is similar to the parallel links problem.
-We simply propose to reserve value 0 for the eBGP session type corresponding to an eBGP session over which a full BGP routing table is advertised and slightly change the criteria to select the best secondary egress router for the protection tunnel.
-When the eBGP session type of the primary link is equal to 0, the selection is done by considering all the protection routes with an eBGP session type of 0 independently of their AS-Path.
-The selection of the best protection route among those candidates is done as follows:
+We slightly change the criteria to select the best secondary egress router for the protection tunnel and add rule 3b.
+This rule allows a stub to protect a link with a default route or full routing table with another similar link to another provider.
+The selection of the best protection route among those candidates is done as follows :